RaiyanJiyon/digital-electronics/README.md

 ### 2. Product Management
 **Product Catalog:**
 - Display products with images, prices, descriptions, ratings, and reviews.✅
-- Pagination and infinite scrolling for better UX.❌
+- Pagination and infinite scrolling for better UX.✅

 **Search and Filter:**
 - Search by name, category, or brand.
-- Filters for price range, ratings, availability, and brand.❌
+- Filters for price range, ratings, availability, and brand.✅

 **Product Details:**
 - View detailed product information.✅